Frequently asked questions

 What version of Quantum GIS (QGIS) do I need for the toolbox?

 To download QGIS, please go to the QGIS Downloads page.
-As of February 2018, version 3.0 was released.
-Please use version 2.18 for the trends.earth plugin.
-A version compatible with the latest version will be released in future iterations of the project.
+As of January, 2025, please use version 3.40 Long Term Release or higher version for the trends.earth plugin.

 How do I install the plugin?